eadle/p2ptv/README.md

 MIT

 ## Contributing
-This is a prototype that I'm putting into the wild.
-You're going to encounter bugs and issues.
+Don't expect to start a webservice using this in it's current state.
+The P2P delivery architecture has not been implemented.
+This is where the man hours are needed.
+If you are interested in experimenting with p2ptv, be prepared to encounter bugs and issues.
+Please familiarize yourself with WebRTC before contributing.

-Feel free to create an [issue](https://github.com/siphontv/p2ptv/issues) or pull request.
+Feel free to create an [issue](https://github.com/siphontv/p2ptv/issues), pull request, fork the project, use the idea, or straight up copy-paste code.

-Happy hacking.